 Health and happiness - Collaboration and community - Innovation and value

 JC Shin, Adrian Adams and Neil Mackenzie testing the geo-zone with Parkapiki co-ordinator Emily Pitchford.

 Born in Belfast, Neil lived in Kenya for 20 years where his varied experiences included teaching in the Great Rift Valley, producing a soap opera, acquiring rights to African premier football leagues, representing his adopted country at rugby and having two Swahili-fluent children.
-Neil now runs an event management company and lives on the edge of the glorious Sturt Gorge Reserve.
+Neil now runs a sponsorship solutions agency and lives on the edge of the glorious Sturt Gorge Reserve.

 Adrian has a long and literally colourful career in design and media.
 As one of Adelaide’s pre-eminent creative designers, his career highlights include the 2000 Sydney Olympics where he led the way with graphic design, web design and as the artistic director for the Sydney Olympic Cultural Festivals.
 Adrian’s experience in creative multi media brings the perfect balance of design and functionality to our clients’ websites.
 They look good, but most importantly, they achieve results.

 JC’s passion for precision and functionality means he creates the back bone for technically sound websites that are logical and easy to follow on the front end for our clients.
 As a Microsoft-Certified Solution Developer with extensive knowledge in web-based development, JC's solid expertise leads the architectural design, implementation and integration of enterprise solutions, utilising .NET, C#, C++, SQL, COM, XML, AJAX, and diverse Open Source technologies.